24.189.2301 REPRESENTATION OF SELF AND SERVICES

 (1) In representation of self or services, a licensee:

 (a) shall display the psychologist's current license to practice psychology on the premises of the professional office;

-(b) shall not represent him/herself as a psychologist while the practitioner's license is currently suspended, revoked or not renewed;
+(b) shall not represent him/herself as a psychologist or psychological resident while the practitioner's license is currently suspended, revoked or not renewed;

 (c) shall not use fraud, misrepresentation or deception in obtaining a psychology license, in passing a psychology licensing examination, in assisting another to obtain a psychology license or to pass a psychology licensing examination;

 (d) shall not aid or abet an unlicensed person in misrepresenting the person's professional credentials or in practicing when a license is required, or otherwise illegally engaging in the practice of psychology;

 (e) shall not promote the use of psychological assessment techniques by unqualified persons;

 (f) shall not use fraud, misrepresentation or deception in billing clients or third party payors, in providing psychological services, in reporting the results of psychological evaluations or services or in conducting any other activity related to the practice of psychology.

 (2) In regard to advertising, a licensee or license applicant:

 (a) shall not engage in advertising that is false, fraudulent or misleading;